6 Reasons Homeowners Prefer Composite Decking to Wood

 Composite Decking Can Not Absorb Water Like Wood

-WPC differs from wood decking because wood can swell, warp and decay due to water damage.
-If you install a wood decking in your outdoor space, the deck will absorb water over time.
+Composite differs from wood decking because wood can swell, warp and decay due to water damage.
+If you install a wood decking in your outdoor space, the decking will absorb water over time.
 But composite decking, on the other hand, can survive in a moist environment.
 Homeowners who want a decking that is not prone to water damages should buy composite decking.

 Composite Decking is Cheap to Maintain than Wood

-Additionally, wood requires oiling or spraying with insecticides to keep termites away.
-But, if you install composite decking, you don’t have to spend money on buying insecticides.
-Composite decking is resistant to termites.
+Additionally, wood requires oiling or spraying with chemicals to keep termites away.
+But, if you install composite decking, you don’t have to spend money oiling it.
+Composite decking is resistant to insects like termites.
 Besides that, wood decking may require replacement over time since it is prone to damages.
 Unlike wood decking, you don’t need to replace composite decking after installing it.

 Composite Decking Can Not Fade Like Wood